Planting trees is a simple yet powerful way to not only beautify our neighborhoods but also to retain water underground.

 How Do You Decide Where to Plant Trees and What Trees to Plant?

 While trees have the most significant impact, all forms of ground cover—whether shrubs, vegetables, or even mulch—play a vital role in cooling the environment, enhancing biodiversity, and improving water retention.
-So, plan holistically to maximize these benefits in your landscape.
+So, plan holistically and include other types of plants in your plan.

 Choosing where and what to plant also comes down to a few factors: soil type, sunlight, space, and what you want the tree to do.
 Do you need shade?
 Are you looking for fruit?
 Or maybe you want something to attract birds.